phoenixframework/phoenix/guides/ecto.md

  }}
 ```

 We started by aliasing our `User` and `Repo` modules for easy access.
-Next, we called [`Repo.insert/2`] and passed a user struct.
+Next, we called [`Repo.insert/2`] with a User struct.
 Since we are in the `dev` environment, we can see the debug logs for the query our repository performed when inserting the underlying `%User{}` data.
 We received a two-element tuple back with `{:ok, %User{}}`, which lets us know the insertion was successful.

+We could also insert a user by passing a changeset to [`Repo.insert/2`].
+If the changeset is valid, the repository will use an optimized database query to insert the record, and return a two-element tuple back, as above.
+If the changeset is not valid, we receive a two-element tuple consisting of `:error` plus the invalid changeset.

 With a couple of users inserted, let's fetch them back out of the repo.

 ```elixir
 iex> Repo.all(User)